 There’s a few things you’ll need before making a continuous brew, including:

-- One kombucha SCOBY (rehydrate first if you order a dehydrated one online)
+- one kombucha SCOBY rehydrate first if you order a dehydrated one online

 - Prepare the sweet tea.
-I use 2 tablespoons of loose tea, 2 family size tea bags or 8-10 small bags per gallon of water.
-Add 1 cup of regular sugar per gallon(organic preferably) Do not use honey!
+I use 2 Tablespoons of loose tea, 2 family size tea bags, or 8-10 small bags per gallon of water.
+Add 1 cup of regular sugar per gallon.
+Do not use raw honey!

-- Let tea cool to room temperature and make sure it is really cool!
+- Let tea cool to room temperature and make sure it really is cool!
 This step is very important as too hot of tea can kill your SCOBY.

-- Pour in the correct amount of liquid from a previous batch of Kombucha or if starting from a dehydrated SCOBY, pour in 1/2 cup from a store-bought bottle of Kombucha.
+- Pour in the correct amount of liquid from a previous batch of kombucha or if starting from a dehydrated SCOBY, pour in ½ cup from a store-bought bottle of kombucha.
 If you don't have starter liquid, vinegar can be used instead.

 Second Ferment (How to Make Soda!)

-Kombucha can be consumed as soon as it is done brewing, but adding fruit juice or fruit can make Kombucha carbonated and slightly sweeter, which is often more appealing to kids.
+Kombucha can be consumed as soon as it is done brewing, but adding fruit juice or fruit can make kombucha carbonated and slightly sweeter, which is often more appealing to kids.
 It is an easy second step too!

-- Dispense the kombucha in to mason jars with plastic lids or these type of Grolsch beer bottles, leaving about 1/5 of the room at the top for add ins.
+- Dispense the kombucha into mason jars with plastic lids or these type of Grolsch beer bottles, leaving about 1/5 of the room at the top for add-ins.

 - Add fruit juice to almost fill the jar, or fresh fruit of choice and then cap tightly to allow the mixture to carbonate.

-- Leave out at room temperature for 2-3 days to allow to carbonate, but check it carefully as pressure can build up and break the jars if left for too long.
+- Leave at room temperature for 2-3 days to allow to carbonate, but check it carefully as pressure can build up and break the jars if left for too long.

-Our favorite add-ins:
+My favorite add-ins:

-- Minced ginger root and blueberries
+- minced ginger root and blueberries

-- 1/2 organic lemon (quartered) and 1/2 tsp grated ginger (tastes like Sprite)
+- ½ organic lemon (quartered) and ½ tsp grated ginger (tastes like Sprite)

-- Minced ginger root and citrus
+- minced ginger root and citrus

-- 1/4 cup fresh or frozen berries
+- ¼ cup fresh or frozen berries

 - prunes and vanilla (Dr. Pepper/Cream soda type taste)